 Critical use exemptions can be granted to sectors where there are no technically or economically feasible alternatives to methyl bromide.
-More information on the phase out of methyl bromide and critical use exemptions is available on the Australian Government Department of the Environment website.
+More information on the phase out of methyl bromide, QPS fumigations and critical use exemptions is available on the Australian Government Department of Climate Change, Energy, the Environment and Water website.

-The Department of the Environment is the lead Commonwealth agency coordinating the phase out within Australia.
-The Australian Government Department of Agriculture and Water Resources liaises with the Department of the Environment in implementing Australia's obligations relating to the use of methyl bromide under the Montreal Protocol.
+The Department of Climate Change, Energy, the Environment and Water (DCCEEW) is the lead Commonwealth agency coordinating the phase out within Australia.
+The Australian Government Department of Agriculture, Fisheries and Forestry liaises with DCCEEW in implementing Australia's obligations relating to the use of methyl bromide under the Montreal Protocol.

 More information about Australia’s participation in the Montreal Protocol can be found on the Department of the Environment website.